Muhterem Aras

-Muhterem Aras (born 2 January 1966) is a German politician of the Alliance '90/The Greens party.
-She has been a Member of the Landtag of Baden-Württemberg for the constituency Stuttgart I since May 2011, and Landtagspräsidentin (speaker) since May 2016.
+Muhterem Aras (born 2 January 1966) is a German politician of the Alliance '90/The Greens party, who has served as Vice-President of the Landtag of Baden-Württemberg since 2016, having previously served as its President between 2016 and 2026.
+She has been a Member of the Landtag of Baden-Württemberg for the constituency of Stuttgart I since May 2011.

 Education and profession

 Aras was born in Turkey in the eastern Anatolian village of Elmaağaç, among Alevi Kurds.
 She moved to Filderstadt in 1978 with her family.
 After matriculating in Stuttgart, she studied economics at the University of Hohenheim.
 In 2000 she founded an accounting firm with, at that time, twelve employees in Stuttgart.

 Political activity

 Her political career began in 1992 when she entered the Green Party.
 In 1999, she was elected to the local council of Stuttgart.
 From 2007 to 2011, she was parliamentary leader of her party in that council.

 In the 2011 Baden-Württemberg state election, she won the Erstmandat ("first mandate") in the Stuttgart I constituency with 42.5% of the votes cast.
 In 2011, Aras became the first Muslim woman to enter the Baden-Württemberg Landtag.
 She was a member of the Committees on Finance and Economic Affairs and of Culture, Youth and Sports and fiscal policy of the Green Party Group.

 Since 2014 Aras has been county chair of the Stuttgart District Association of Alliance '90 / The Greens.
 In 2016 she ran again in the parliamentary constituency of Stuttgart I, and won the mandate with 42.4%, again the nation's best result for her party.

 On 11 May 2016, Aras was elected as the new Baden-Württemberg Landtag president with the votes of 96 MPs, becoming the first member of the Greens, the first Muslim, and the first woman, to hold the position.

 Aras was nominated by her party as delegate to the Federal Conventions for the purpose of electing the President of Germany in 2022.